 Goldman and colleagues published the first large prospective multivariate analysis of preoperative cardiac risk.
 They identified nine independent predictors of death or major postoperative cardiac complications.
 These risk factors were assigned points based on their relative importance, and the event rates were correlated with the point total in this risk index.
 Detsky and colleagues modified this risk index by expanding the list of risk factors and combining this with the pretest probability of complications based on the risk of the surgery itself.
 Eagle and colleagues identified five factors—age, diabetes mellitus (DM), angina, myocardial infarction (MI), and heart failure—associated with perioperative cardiac events and used these to stratify risk and decide when to do further cardiac testing.

 Lee and colleagues identified and validated six factors associated with increased risk of perioperative complications.
 These factors were high-risk surgery, coronary artery disease (CAD), heart failure, cerebrovascular disease (stroke or transient ischemic attack), DM requiring insulin, and renal insufficiency (creatinine >2.0 mg/dL).
 These studies, using simple clinical evaluation (history, physical examination, and basic laboratory studies) found many similar factors predicting increased risk of perioperative cardiac complications and helped refine preoperative risk stratification.

 The newest risk calculators were derived from the National Surgical Quality Improvement Program (NSQIP) database.
 The Gupta calculator (http://www.surgicalriskcalculator.com/miorcardiacarrest) was derived from over 200,000 patients and validated on another 250,000 patients in the database.
-It estimates risk of MI ...
+It estimates risk ...